ippontech/blog-usa/posts/deploying-a-jhipster-app-to-aws-using-elastic-beanstalk.md

  # Conclusion

 Elastic Beanstalk saves you a lot of time and removes all the complexity of creating a production ready infrastructure from scratch.
-The JHipster AWS sub-generator is easy to use and let you create your Elastic Beanstalk environment in few steps.
+The JHipster AWS sub-generator is easy to use and will let you create your Elastic Beanstalk environment in few steps.

 Since the sub-generator uses a default Beanstalk configuration, I recommended tweaking it a little bit to fulfill your production requirements.